Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 Inside Simplify: Two Products in One

-- The Simplify Copilot Chrome extension - autofills your name, work history, education, and answers to common application questions on ATS forms.
+- The Copilot Chrome extension - autofills your name, work history, education, and answers to common application questions on ATS forms.

-- The Simplify web platform - visible above.
+- The web platform - visible above.
 A personalized job-matching feed (Matches, based on your preferences and dealbreakers), a personal application tracker, document management, AI services, and a referral hub.
 Free to use, with a 6-step onboarding checklist.

-What Simplify is not:
+What it is not:

 - It is not an autonomous agent.
 It does not apply to jobs while you sleep.